Ryan Fournier

-Ryan Fournier (born December 8, 1995) is an American conservative activist and political commentator best known as the co-founder and acting national chairman of the American youth group Students for Trump.
+Ryan Fournier (born December 8, 1995) is an American conservative activist and political commentator.
+He is the co-founder and acting national chairman of Students for Trump.

 Early life and education

 Fournier was born in Long Branch, New Jersey, on December 8, 1995, and spent his formative years in Clayton, North Carolina.

 Career

 Fournier became politically active following his volunteer work for the Mitt Romney 2012 presidential campaign.
 Prior to launching Students for Trump, Fournier was involved in various local and state political campaigns within North Carolina.
 Along with being the co-chairman of Students for Trump, Fournier also serves as the President of OpenPoll and xStrategies.

 In July 2018, Fournier launched a boycott against Walmart for selling shirts labeled "Impeach 45," which resulted in the hashtag #BoycottWalmart trending on Twitter.
 Walmart pulled the items from its online store, issuing the following statement: "These items were sold by third-party sellers on our open marketplace, and were not offered directly by Walmart.
 We're removing these types of items pending review of our marketplace policies."